 Reassemble_bins significantly improved bin quality

 MetaWRAP’s Reassemble_bins module improves a given set of bins through individual reassembly with SPAdes [34].
 The module only replaces the original bins if the reassembled ones are better in terms of completion and contamination.
 Like the Bin_refinement module, the Reassemble_bins module takes in minimum completion (-c) and maximum contamination (-x) parameters to allow the user to define what they consider a “good” bin.
-The bins produced from the water, gut, and soil data with metaWRAP-Bin_refinement module runs (–c 50 –x 10) were run through the metaWRAP-Reassemble_bins module (-c 50 –x 10), and the resulting bins were re-evaluated with CheckM[24].
+The bins produced from the water, gut, and soil data with metaWRAP-Bin_refinement module runs (-c 50 -x 10) were run through the metaWRAP-Reassemble_bins module (-c 50 -x 10), and the resulting bins were re-evaluated with CheckM[24].
 The Reassemble_bins module improved upon 78%, 98%, and 2% of the bins in the water, gut, and soil bin sets, respectively.
-The module significantly improved the water and bin set overall metrics, increasing their N50 and completion scores.
+The module significantly improved the water and gut bins overall metrics, increasing their N50 and completion scores.
 Even more strikingly, the reassembly process significantly reduced contamination in these bin sets.
 (Figure 5).
 The success of the bin reassembly algorithm relies heavily on accurate and specific recruitment of the correct reads to each bin.
 In very diverse and heterogeneous communities such as those found in soil, the read recruitment may not be specific enough.
 This confused the assembler during the re-assembly stage, and resulted in an improvement for only a small fraction of the bins.
 However, draft genomes from gut and water samples were still significantly improved with the Reassemble_bins module despite their complexity (Figure 3).

 MetaWRAP produced high-quality draft genomes